Complexity of Jelly-No and Hanano games with various constraints

-See Figures \ref{oldGadget} and \ref{solv}.
-First, we add a gap of length 1 at the bottom of each vertex, leading to the solving zone at the bottom of the level.
-Then we modify the vertex jellies and the edge jellies as follows: first we multiply the width of the edge jellies by two without changing their height; this certifies that these jellies will not fall in the newly created gap, which has only length 1, while using the tunnels.
-Second, we remove the vertex jelly which is fixed inside the walls and we replace the other vertex jelly by one of height 2 and width 1.
-Thus, this jelly can leave the vertex gadget once it arrives at the gap, but it cannot use the tunnels of height 1 which are meant to be used only by the edge jellies.

-Last, there is an important change at the bottom of the vertex: the solving gap must now require two jellies of width 2 (now representing red edges) or one of width 4 (representing blue edges) to be completed.
+We start by computing a visibility representation of $G$ such that $u$ is the leftmost vertex in the representation, which is possible for any vertex \cite{Tamassia1986}.
+We then add a solving zone at the bottom of the level and ensure all vertex jellies, as well as the jelly representing $e$, can access this solving zone and merge.
+This requires a few modifications in our gadgets, which are as follows: \begin{itemize} \item first, we add a hole of length 1 at the bottom of each vertex, leading to the solving zone at the bottom of the level.
+We shall call this hole a ``pit'': once the jelly enters the pit, it arrives at the solving zone and can't go back. \item we multiply the width of the edge jellies by two without changing their height; this certifies that these jellies will not fall in the pit, which has only length 1, while using the tunnels. \item we remove the vertex jelly fixed inside the walls and replace the other vertex jelly by one of height 2 and width 1.
+Thus, this jelly can leave the vertex gadget once it arrives at the pit, but it cannot use the tunnels of height 1 which are meant to be used only by the edge jellies. \item last, we make an important change at the bottom of the vertex: completing the solving gap now requires two jellies of width 2 (representing red edges) or one of width 4 (representing blue edges).